-consultant provided independence and Assessment process.
-The Board is satisfied Board, Board Committees and individual objectivity to the Board with the effectiveness of the Directors, based on the mix In addition, the independent external consultant also shares the overall assessment results of each individual Director to the respective Directors, including highlights of areas where they have done well and areas where there could be improvements, to enable their performance improvement. • - e companies are encouraged In addition, the independent external cons assessment results of each individual Directors, including highlights of areas whareas where there could be improvements, improvement.
-The Board, assisted by the NC, has also in training which will be provided to the Bo
+(c) Succession planning and talent management; and(d) Audit, financial, risk and ESG oversight.
+The Board Assessment process facilitated by the independent external consultant provided independence and objectivity to the Board Assessment process.
+The Board is satisfied with the effectiveness of the Board, Board Committees and individual Directors, based on the mix and composition of the Board members which comprises wide skills set and range of experiences.
+In addition, the independent external consultant also shares the overall assessment results of each individual Director to the respective Directors, including highlights of areas where they have done well and areas where there could be improvements, to enable their performance improvement.
+The Board, assisted by the NC, has also identified topics and areas of training which will be provided to the Board/Directors in the coming financial year.
+Explanation for : departure red to complete the columns below.
+Non-large companies are encouraged to complete the columns b elow.
+Measure : Timeframe :